Comments On Torsion and MacDowell-Mansouri gravity

-where we observe modifications to the original Einstein's equation due to the presence of the new fields coupled to the original action.
+as the energy-momentum current of matter associated to the presence of the new fields coupled to the original action.
 The dynamical behavior of these fields could be computed once we have the explicit solution for the $\beta$ field from (\ref{Beta formal solution}), and by using the Bianchi's identity in the Einstein's equation of motion.